beejjorgensen/bgpython/src/bgpython_chapter_A01_math.md

 The other direction is _rounding down_.

 But what if I said "Round 2.5 to the nearest whole number?"
 It's perfectly between 2 and 3!
-In those cases, conventionally, we round up.
+In those cases, conventionally, lots of us learned to round up.
 So the answer would be 3.

 We can also force a number to round a certain direction by declaring which way to round.